falcosecurity/falco/README.md

 - Unexpected read of a sensitive file, such as `/etc/shadow`.
 - A non-device file is written to `/dev`.
 - A standard system binary, such as `ls`, is making an outbound network connection.
+- A privileged pod is started in a Kubernetes cluster.

 ### Documentation